rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

     }
 ```

 Easy-peasy.
 Now, we need to change the code to use the new version of the use case.
-Finally, we can call the `createPortfolio` function directly on the `CreatePortfolioUseCase` type.
+Now, we can call the `createPortfolio` function directly on the `CreatePortfolioUseCase` type.
 Here is how the JUnit 5 test changes:

 ```kotlin
 internal class CreatePortfolioUseCaseJUnit5Test {